wiredrive/wiredrive-player/README.md

 A plugin that allows you to easily embed videos and images from Wiredrive presentations into your Wordpress-powered website:

-* Embed mixed media presentations (video and images)
+* Embed mixed media presentations (360 video and images)
 * Point-and-click installation
 * Elegantly replaces YouTube, Vimeo, and other media hosting sites
 * Customize the appearance of your player